shaswattejankar/internship-tasks-bsk/README.md

 15. Github composite-actions on organization repo: i)For react WebApp.
-    -> Used a composite action to print a hello message, create a build, and deploy with node to s3 bucket where the basic react app is hosted with static site generation link for this: http://actions-bucket.s3-website.us-east-2.amazonaws.com/
+    -> Created a composite action to print a hello message, create a build, and deploy with node to s3 bucket where the basic react app is hosted with static site generation link for this: http://actions-bucket.s3-website.us-east-2.amazonaws.com/

     [Link to Organisation Repo having React App](https://github.com/githubs-free-organization/react-basic-app)